benkeen/generatedata/README.md

 Currently the 3.0.0 branch is in alpha phase, meaning it's not production ready - lots of bugs to squash!
 However, that's the version I'd suggest downloading and using.
-I'm working on this version currently (Jan 2013) and hope to get it into Beta / final release fairly soon.
+I'm working on this version currently (April 2013) and expect to get it into Beta this month, and final release fairly soon after.

-Please be warned: the trunk of the code is in flux.
-The UI, functionality, code architecture and other big stuff has all be settled, but any check-in may make the script unusable.
-So if you're downloading it, *download the latest tag*.

 ## Versions